Austria–China relations

-Austria-China relations, also known as Austro-Chinese or Sino-Austrian relations, are the bilateral relations between Austria and China.
+Austria established diplomatic relations with the People's Republic of China in May 1971.
 Austria holds an embassy in Beijing, and China holds an embassy in Vienna.
 There are also two Confucius Institutes in Austria in Vienna and Graz.

 Austria's foreign policy opposite China is strongly oriented on the European Union's relationship with China.
 The EU sees China as "a partner for cooperation, an economic competitor and a systemic rival."
 Austria's Foreign Ministry has on multiple occasions referred to this position as its guiding definition for its own China policy.